Florida governor complains U.S. not doing enough to fight Zika

 That followed Tuesday's announcement of Florida's first case of Zika transmitted by mosquitoes in Pinellas County, some 265 miles (425 km) from Miami where the first locally transmitted U.S. cases were reported.

-Federal health officials warned pregnant women last week not to travel to Miami Beach after Florida confirmed the mosquito-borne Zika virus was active there, becoming the second area in Miami to be affected after Wynwood.
+Federal health officials last week warned pregnant women not to travel to Miami Beach after Florida confirmed that the mosquito-borne Zika virus was active there, becoming the second area in Miami to be affected after Wynwood.

 The Zika virus was first detected in Brazil last year and has since spread across the Americas.
 The virus poses a risk to pregnant women because it can cause severe birth defects.
 It has been linked to more than 1,800 cases of microcephaly in Brazil.